btrettel/flt/to-do.md

 - pdim_mod.f90, pdim_gen.f90: Generates a module named `pdim_types` which provides compile-time checking of physical dimensions. (started)
     - Break up `write_module` to make testing parts easier.
         - Subroutine to generate `pdims`.
+    - Check if pdim namelist groups are outside bounds or inconsistent with exponent delta.
+Return error if so.
+    - `pdim_types.f90`
+        - Unary negation.
+        - Elementary functions like `sin`, `cos`, `log`, etc.
+        - `pdim` function to return array of exponents of corresponding `pdim` (implement with an `interface` with many `module procedures` listed, one for each `pdim`)
+        - `parameter` listing fundamental dimensions (copy from namelist file)
+        - `dimension` function to return string with dimension (implement with an `interface` with many `module procedures` listed, one for each `pdim`)
+        - function to format type to string with units or dimensions
+            - Can specify SI units for printing?
+        - derived type I/O for printing?
     - Unit tests for all procedures.
     - Characterization test comparing against known valid `pdim_types.f90`.
     - Test exponentiation operators.